SolomDev00/DiscordXWeb-API/README.md

 # Discord X Web-API
-- Connect Your Website with Discord WebHook..
+- Connect Your Website with Discord WebHook!